• QSingleInstanceCheck

 Returns true if another instance is running.

 This signal is emitted in the main instance when a subsequent instance called its notify() method.
+The arguments contain the strings passed by the second instance, or an empty list if notify() was called without arguments.

 See also notify().